Made for the Stage – Musical Theater

 A course designed for those students who wish to pursue the study of percussions.
 Emphasis is placed on technical skills development and the study of a variety of instrumental music.
 It will also emphasize technique development, study of a variety of band literature, and solo and small ensemble experience.
 Students will learn to create a unique sound while performing intricate marching skills and techniques.

 Students can expand their skills, increase musical knowledge, develop a strong team spirit and most of all have fun with other youth.
-Involve scholars from first grade through 5th in classical and symphonic music, both as audience members and musicians.
+Involve scholars in classical and symphonic music, both as audience members and musicians.

 Provides a vehicle to help girls to build leadership skills and develop self-esteem, and interpersonal skills.
 The program will focus on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
 Skill building activities will focus on developing study skills, goal setting and etiquette.